pnp/custom-learning-office-365/README.md

 # Microsoft 365 learning pathways

-## Service Health: SP Look Book Provisioning Site & Solution Provisioning Down for Maintenance
-**Important!**
-**Service Interruption - Impacted Service:** Provisioning from SharePoint Look Book.

-**Experience Impact:** Site & solution provisioning unavailable including Microsoft 365 Learning Pathways.

-**Details:** The provisioning capability from the SharePoint Look Book is currently undergoing maintenance.
-Manual implementation of the M365 Learning Pathways webpart can be accomplished and instructions exist in our documentation (https://aka.ms/M365LPDocs).
-There is no impact to currently operating customers, previously provisioned templates or streaming content for Learning Pathways.
-There is no current workaround for site template provisioning.

-**Expected Resolution:**  February 4, 2022 or earlier

 Train employees with Microsoft 365 learning pathways, a digital, customizable learning solution that helps customers transform their organization.
 Microsoft 365 learning pathways provides:

 - Comprehensive end user training content: product and scenario-based training, in video and article format